disease-maps/disease-maps.github.io/pages/events/DMCM2025/posters.md

 # Posters

-- P1: *"The Reference Model for COVID-19 attempts to explain USA data"*
+- P1: *"ClinicalUnitMapping.Com Takes a Small Step Towards Machine Comprehension of Clinical Trial Data"*
-by Jacob Barhak
+by Jacob Barhak and Joshua Schertz

 - P2: *"A disease network-based deep learning approach for characterizing melanoma"*
 by Xin Lai